Configuration parameters

 Usage example Non-PowerShell: powershell.exe -command "& .\Set-OutlookSignatures.ps1 -SignaturesForAutomappedAndAdditionalMailboxes true"

-Disable signature roaming in Classic Outlook for Windows.
+Disable signature roaming in Classic Outlook on Windows.
 Has no effect on signature roaming via the MirrorCloudSignatures parameter.

 A value representing true disables roaming signatures, a value representing false enables roaming signatures, any other value leaves the setting as-is.